ochoaughini/Autonomous-Code-Agent/README.md

 Run the backend server: The run.sh script is intended for this.
 I will provide the necessary download_model.py script and update run.sh to ensure a smooth setup and execution.

+1. requirements.txt
+Create or update your requirements.txt file with the following content:

+Flask
+transformers
+torch
+numpy
+sentence-transformers
+pyyaml
+faiss-cpu
+python-dotenv
-1. Create download_model.py
+2. download_model.py

-This script will set up the virtual environment, install the core dependencies, and download the Phi-2 model.
+This script will set up the virtual environment, install the core dependencies (torch, transformers, numpy, pyyaml which are needed for the model download itself), and download the Phi-2 model.

-download_model.py
+# download_model.py
 import os
 import subprocess
 import sys